unoplatform/uno.extensions/doc/Learn/Mvux/Tutorials/HowTo-SimpleState.md

 # How to create a state with a command

-In this tutorial you will learn how to create an MVUX project and basic usage of a state (`IState<T>`) and the `FeedView` control, to asynchronously load, display and manipulate data from and to an service.
+In this tutorial, you will learn how to create an MVUX project and basic usage of a state (`IState<T>`) and the `FeedView` control, to asynchronously load, display and manipulate data from and to an service.

  - The data is provided by a service that asynchronously retrieves and updates a single value that determines the crowdedness of a wedding hall, via a 'remote' service.
  - A State to asynchronously request and update the data from and to the service.